Background pattern

 Consult your doctor or pharmacist before starting to use NETDEX.

-Consult your doctor if you experience swelling and weight gain around the trunk and face, as these are usually the first signs of a condition called Cushing's syndrome.
-Suppression of adrenal gland function may occur after interrupting intensive or long-term treatment with netilmicina/dexametasona.
+Consult your doctor if you experience swelling and weight gain around the trunk and in the face, as these are usually the first signs of a syndrome called Cushing's syndrome.
+Suppression of adrenal gland function may occur after interrupting intensive or long-term treatment with netilmicin/dexamethasone.
 Consult your doctor before stopping treatment on your own.
-These risks are especially important in children and patients treated with a medication called ritonavir or cobicistat.
+These risks are especially important in children and patients treated with a medicine called ritonavir or cobicistat.

-• Your eye pressure may increase and cause damage to the eye nerves, leading to vision problems.
-If you use netilmicina/dexametasona for more than 15 days, your doctor should regularly check your eye pressure;
+• eye pressure may increase and cause damage to the optic nerves, leading to vision problems.
+If you use netilmicin/dexamethasone for more than 15 days, your doctor should check your eye pressure regularly;

-• Your body may not defend against other types of eye infections as well as it normally would, such as fungal or viral infections;
+• your body may not defend itself against other types of eye infections as well as it should, such as fungal or viral infections;

-• Eye infections that produce a lot of pus, with the use of corticosteroids, may worsen or it may be more difficult to identify the type of bacteria causing the infection;
+• eye infections that produce a lot of pus, with the use of corticosteroids, may worsen or it may be more difficult to identify the type of bacteria that cause the infection;

-• The corticosteroid in netilmicina/dexametasona may cause the surfaces of the eye to narrow and even perforate;
+• the corticosteroid in netilmicin/dexamethasone may cause the surfaces of the eye to narrow and even perforate;

-• You may start to be allergic to the antibiotic in the eye drops.
+• you may start to become allergic to the antibiotic in the eye drops.

-• You are taking other medications that contain phosphates.
+• you are taking other medicines that contain phosphates.
 Your doctor will monitor your cornea at regular intervals.

 Children and adolescents